 Dear RHESSI Collaborators,

-Solar activity remains at a very low level.
-The largest event
+Solar activity continues at high levels.
+The largest event since

 See http://www.SolarMonitor.org for images and